PolinaPavlovich/Storshow/README.md

 outdir  Provide an output directory.

 optional arguments:
--h, --help            Show this help message and exit --organism organism   Provide an organism.
+-h, --help               Show this help message and exit

+--organism organism      Provide an organism.
 Either human, mouse or fly.
 Defaults to mouse.

+--fPrefix fPrefix        String to prepend in output file names.
+It is usually an experiment name.

+ --rm_samples rm_samples A string with samples to exclude, e.g. 'sampleA,sampleB,sampleC'.

+ --geneFilt geneFilt     A criterion to filter genes in a format
+                       'criterion_threshold,' where the 'criterion' can be
+                        either 'avgCond' or 'total,' and 'threshold' is a positive integer.
+For example, for keeping genes with more than 100 reads per condition on average, specify 'avgCond_100'.
+Or for keeping genes with more than 10 reads per gene specify 'total_10'.